-This section has been prepared in order to review potential noise impacts associated with construction traffic on the local road network.
-The information presented in Chapter 14 has been used to inform the assessment here.
-The following situations are commented upon here:
+This section has been prepared in order to assess likely noise effects associated with construction traffic using the local road network.
+Information presented at Chapter 14, regarding vehicle types and predicted traffic volumes, have been used to inform this assessment.